Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 4. Run the command `java -Xmx2g -Dspring.profiles.active=mock -jar integrasjonspunkt-2.2.6.jar`
    If you have a newer version of the integration point, the commands last section should be adjusted to reflect this.

+This has a known issue that prevents it from running on Docker Desktop on Windows, but works on Mac.

 #### Verify that eFormidling is set up correctly